Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 Frequently Asked Questions

 Is a home warranty tax deductible for my primary residence?
-No. The IRS classifies home warranty costs as personal expenses for primary residences, which are not tax deductible.
-Unlike mortgage interest or property taxes, home warranties don't appear on the IRS list of allowable itemized deductions.
+No. The IRS classifies home warranty costs as personal expenses for primary residences, which are not tax deductible under Publication 530.
+Unlike mortgage interest, property taxes, or the newly reinstated PMI deduction, home warranties don't appear on the IRS list of allowable itemized deductions for 2026.
 This applies regardless of the size of the warranty premium or what it covers.

 Can I write off a home warranty on my rental property?
-Yes — in most cases, a home warranty for a rental property is fully deductible as an ordinary and necessary business expense.
-You'll report it on Schedule E under "Other expenses" (Line 18), labeled clearly as "Home Warranty."
-Make sure to keep your warranty contract and payment receipts as documentation.
+Yes.
+In most cases, a home warranty premium for a rental property is fully deductible as an ordinary and necessary business expense under IRC Section 162 and IRS Publication 527.
+You'll report it on Schedule E, typically on Line 9 (Insurance) or Line 19 (Other expenses) labeled "Home Warranty."
+Keep your warranty contract and payment receipts as documentation for 3 to 7 years.

 Are home warranty fees tax deductible for a home I partially rent out?
 It depends on the rental use percentage.
-If you rent out a portion of your home or rent it for only part of the year, you must prorate the deduction.
-Only the portion that corresponds to rental use qualifies.
-A tax professional can help you calculate this accurately.
+If you rent out a portion of your home or rent it for only part of the year, you must prorate the deduction using the days-rented divided by total days-used formula.
+Only the portion that corresponds to fair-market rental use qualifies, and a tax professional can help you calculate this accurately.

 Does buying a home warranty when selling a home give me a tax deduction?
-No. The IRS does not allow home warranties purchased as part of a home sale — even if paid by the seller as a buyer incentive — to be deducted as a selling expense for personal residences.
-This is a common misconception that could lead to an incorrect tax return.
+No. The IRS does not allow home warranties purchased as part of a home sale, even if paid by the seller as a buyer incentive, to be deducted as a selling expense for personal residences.
+This is a common misconception that could lead to an incorrect tax return and potential penalties.

 Compare Home Warranty Options in Ohio